 Counter-terrorism and Transnational Crime (CTTC) issues continue to represent some of the most pressing and potentially useful areas for cooperation in the ARF region.
-In part due to the dialogue within ARF, there is a growing regional consensus on the nature of these threats.
+Partly due to the dialogue within ARF, there is a growing regional consensus on the nature of these threats.
 A large number of international and regional efforts exist towards combating these threats.
-However, as the region becomes increasingly more integrated and interconnected, there is a need to enhance CTTC cooperation including in the area of border management in order to better safeguard the region from the new and evolving nature of cross-border challenges.
-ARF needs to make concrete progress on those areas where it can bring the most added values.
+However, as the region becomes increasingly more integrated and interconnected and exposed to an influx of voluntary and forcefully displaced people, there is a need to enhance CTTC cooperation including in the areas of security and border management in order to better safeguard the region from the new and evolving cross-border challenges.
+ARF needs to make concrete progress on those areas where it can bring the most added value.